AutoParLLM: GNN-guided Context Generation for Zero-Shot Code Parallelization using LLMs: Approach

-\textbf{Prompt Engineering:} In the first step, before even constructing the prompt for the LLM, we first use GNN model to identify if there is a parallelism opportunity in the given code.
+In the first step, before even constructing the prompt for the LLM, we use GNN to identify if there is a parallelism opportunity in the given code.
 If there is no parallelism opportunity, the parallel version of the given code will not be generated.
-This is an important step, as later in the result section, we will see that some LLMs have difficulties identifying the cases where they should not generate parallel code.
-Figure \ref{gnn-guided-prompt} shows the GNN-guided OMP prompt which is used to generate parallel OpenMP code.
+Figure ~\ref{fig:workflow}(b) shows the process of generating GNN-guided OMP prompt with relevant parallelization context, which is used to generate parallel OpenMP code.
 As said, the prompt would be used only if our GNN model predicts a parallelization opportunity.
 Thereafter, the corresponding patterns will be predicted by the GNN as well.
 The supported patterns at the moment are: \texttt{do-all}, \texttt{private}, \texttt{reduction}, and \texttt{reduction and private} together.
-Therefore, the \texttt{clause} placeholder in the prompt will be replaced by the name of the predicted pattern.
-Moreover, we also designed a basic OMP prompt by removing the GNN part of our approach altogether.
-Figure \ref{basic_prompt} shows the basic OMP prompt template.
-It is worth noting that since GNN is not utilized for the basic prompt, whether the code is parallelizable or what kind of pattern exists in the code is delegated to the LLM model itself.
+The \texttt{clause} placeholder in the prompt will be replaced by the name of the predicted pattern.
+We also designed a few-shot-COT OMP prompt for comparing with our approach manually by carefully selecting 5 samples that cover all parallelization cases described in Section \ref{sec:background}.
+We use this prompt for all our few-shot-COT experiments.
+The complete prompt is given in Appendix ~\ref{sec:appendix-few-shot}.
+Additionally, we conducted experiments using randomly selected samples for the prompt and the results are presented in Appendix \ref{appendix:randomized_few_shot_prompting}.
+Also, the Zero-shot-prompt is given in Appendix ~\ref{sec:appendix-zero-shot}.
 The choice of LLM depends on the user's preference.
-Later, in the experimental result section, we will see the results of four different LLMs.
-Lastly, some LLMs follow a specific prompt template, so our OMP or GNN-guided OMP prompts will be updated to follow the LLM-specific prompt template.
-For example, Figure \ref{CodeLlama_enhanced_prompt} shows the GNN-guided OMP prompt template that is used for CodeLlama \citep{roziere2023code}.
+We experimented with two closed-source LLMs: GPT-4 and GPT-3.5, and two open-source LLMs: CodeLlama-34B ~\cite{roziere2023code} and CodeGen-16B ~\cite{nijkamp2022codegen}.
+The closed-source LLMs are accessed using the OpenAI GPT-3.5 and GPT-4 APIs ~\cite{OpenAI}.